Comparing Atkins Diet vs. Dukan Diet

 Lastly, a notable difference is the addition of ‘celebration meals’ during the Consolidation Phase of the Dukan diet.

-These cheat meals allow dieters to feel like they are allowed to treat themselves to whatever they want, with some limitations.
+These cheat meals allow dieters to feel they can treat themselves to whatever they want, with some limitations.

 What You Should Consider

-You should ask yourself questions to help you consider which diet plan is best for you.
+Ask yourself questions to help determine which diet plan is best for you.

 • Does the strict, prescribed lists and guidelines of the Dukan diet appeal to you?